 LS policies are below.
 Consult NYU Grades for information about your transcript and University grading policies.

-In Liberal Studies, “D” constitutes a passing grade; but “C” is required to pass the following courses:
+In Liberal Studies, “D” constitutes a passing grade, with the following exceptions and qualifications:

 If you fail a required course, you must retake the course and receive a passing grade to be allowed to transition onto a degree program (Core Program) or earn your bachelor’s degree (GLS).
 Failing non-required courses impacts your grade point average such that you may need to retake them in order to satisfy minimum GPA requirements for transition or graduation.